 A view of the Brecon Beacons from the Radnor Hills in Mid Wales.

 Ponies are curious creatures and interact easily and affectionately with people they trust.
-Such contact and interaction with ponies is shown to have a positive impact on mental and physical wellbeing, something that was abundantly clear during the day I spent with them.
+Such contact is shown to have a positive impact on mental and physical wellbeing, something that was abundantly clear during the day I spent with them.

 Pony trainer and trekking guide Lou receives some affection from one of the foals she’s recently started training.
 With a herd of 16 ponies, all born and bred on the same hill, their confidence and trust in people is testament to Lou’s calm and patient approach to training the ponies and the Natural Horsemanship technique employed by the Hooftrek team.

 The ponies are not subtle in showing their enthusiasm for treats.

-Jacko snorts and backs up suspiciously upon suddenly noticing what he perceives to be a life-threatening monster-shaped rock.
+Jacko snorts and backs up suspiciously upon suddenly noticing what he appears to view as a threatening monster-shaped rock.
 His human Regina quietly showed him his fears were unfounded.

 Lunch time on the hill

 The pack frames the ponies wear are imported from Canada, while the panniers are made locally in the Welsh town of Tredegar.

 Hooftrek co-director Lyndy Cooke helped Will transform his idea into reality.